MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/error-use-dynamics-365-app-outlook.md

 ---
-title: Error when you use Dynamics 365 App for Outlook
+title: business unit is disabled when you use Dynamics 365 App for Outlook
 description: This article provides a resolution for the problem that occurs when you attempt to use the Dynamics 365 App for Outlook. ms.reviewer: ms.topic: troubleshooting